sebastian89n/code-learning-hub/tools/clean-code/README.md

-# Clean Code by Robert C. Martin
+# Clean Code

-Clean Code by Robert C. Martin is a book that provides principles and practices for writing readable, maintainable, and high-quality code.
+**Clean Code by Robert C. Martin** is a book that provides principles and practices for writing readable, maintainable, and high-quality code.
 It promotes the idea that well-written code is like a well-written piece of literature, easy to understand and elegant in its simplicity.
 Here are some key takeaways: